Healthy Holiday Desserts

-We turned the classic pumpkin pie (and the trendiest of fall spice blends) into a tasty confection.
-Fudge doesn't require the tempering, rolling, and shaping of other made-from-scratch candies.
+We turned the classic pumpkin pie into a tasty confection.
+Fudge doesn't require the tempering, rolling, and shaping of other scratch-made candies.
 If you don't have a candy thermometer, do the cold water test: Drop a small amount of the cooked sugar mixture in cold water.
 If it forms a soft ball, the mixture is ready for pouring into the prepared pan.

 Baby Chocolate Cakes